Nexus 2.2 dashboard template is here!

 Customizing daisyUI themes

-/styles/daisyui.csscontains the DaisyUI plugin and themes.
+/styles/daisyui.css contains the DaisyUI plugin and themes.
 You can add or modify themes and their options, including layout colors (background, sidebar, and topbar).

 @plugin "daisyui" {